shaunchander/functional-programming/projects/rescript-ceaser-cipher/readme.md

 👋 My first ReScript project!
 I wanted to immedietly apply the fundamentals of ReScript to a fun cyptography project.
 I tried to comment everything in my code so you can follow along with my thought process.

+## Getting started

+This is a web project!
+Feel free to clone this and run `pnpm i` to install the necessary packages.

+Then run `pnpm start` to start a dev-server.

+If you want to run ReScript's build step in watch mode then run `pnpm rescript:watch`.

 I think it's a good idea to journal some of my initial thoughts, pros, and cons of ReScript while doing these projects so here goes:

 ### Initial thoughts